Sgioauve/Basic-Employee-Onboarding-AD-RBAC-/README.md

 # Basic Employee Onboarding (AD)(RBAC)

 ## Problem Statement
-* Northstar Medical Group's IT environment was previously managed by an outside MSP with no consistent structure or documentation.
-User accounts were created ad-hoc with no standardized naming convention, no organizational unit structure, and no role-based access controls in place.
-Permissions were assigned manually and inconsistently, making it difficult to track who had access to what.
-This lack of structure created real HIPAA compliance risk, since sensitive employee and patient-adjacent data could be accessed without a clear audit trail or enforced least-privilege model.
+* Northstar Medical Group is a fast growing company that handed off their Identity Lifecycle workflow to a third-party MSP.
+It worked fine at first.
+But as they scaled, the cracks showed.
+There was NO RBAC policy in place.
+Users were getting access AD-HOC with no consistent process.
+No audit trail existed to track who had access to what.
+Furthermore, this created real HIPAA risk since sensitive data wasn't being protected by any enforced access model.

 ## Solution Overview
-* I rebuilt Northstar's identity infrastructure from the ground up, starting with a new Active Directory domain (NMG.com) and a promoted domain controller.
-I designed a department-based OU structure (Finance, HR, IT, Operations) to logically separate accounts and enable scoped administration.
-Each department was paired with a dedicated security group, creating a flat RBAC model where access is granted by group membership rather than individual user permissions.
-All 15 user accounts were provisioned using a consistent naming convention (first initial + last name) and correctly placed into their department's OU and security group.
-This structure makes access reviews, onboarding, and offboarding faster and far less error-prone than the previous ad-hoc setup.
+* I rebuilt Northstar's Identity infrastructure from scratch in Active Directory.
+I designed an OU structure by department and built out an RBAC matrix so users ONLY get access based on their role, not manual one-off decisions.
+All 15 users were provisioned with a consistent naming convention and correctly placed to their department's security group.
+I also simulated a real-world ticket where a user was provisioned the WRONG level of access, then diagnosed and fixed it just like an actual analyst would.

 ## Video Walkthrough
 [Add your video walkthrough link placeholder here.
 You will record this tomorrow and update this link so visitors can see a live demonstration of your lab environment.]